What does a Shop Foreman do?

 - Proven experience as a Shop Foreman or similar role in a manufacturing or repair environment.

-- Strong knowledge of shop equipment, maintenance practices, and repair techniques.
+- Strong knowledge of shop equipment, tools, and machinery.

 Is becoming a Shop Foreman a good career path?